Kalafut-organization/elephant_vending_machine_backend/docs/usage/runningindev.rst

 you should now be in the Server Pi terminal

 4. Enter the directory for the backend by running command 'cd elephant_vending_machine_frontend'
 5. Ensure that the .env file has the address that the backend is using.
-For the backend running in development with Flask, this should be http://192.168.0.100:5000.
+For the backend running in development with Flask, this should be http://192.168.0.100:5000. -(Try Port 3000)
 6. Run this command 'npm start'

 the front end should open on your web browser